v2.1 generally available — Apache 2.0 licensed

 A growing catalog of SQL and NoSQL connectors.

 A connector is simply how AccessFlow talks to one kind of database.
 AccessFlow ships with a built-in list — find the database your team uses, click Install, and it's ready to govern; AccessFlow fetches the right driver for you and verifies it's genuine before it's ever used.
-The list is grouped into SQL (table-based databases like PostgreSQL) and NoSQL (document databases like MongoDB).
+The list is grouped into SQL (table-based databases like PostgreSQL), cloud data warehouses (Snowflake, BigQuery, Databricks), and NoSQL (document databases like MongoDB).
 Using something that isn't on the list?
 Upload its driver and AccessFlow adds it.
-Under the hood this is a versioned connector catalog: every driver download is SHA-256-verified and cached, and the MongoDB, Couchbase, Redis, Cassandra, ScyllaDB, Elasticsearch, OpenSearch, Amazon DynamoDB, and Neo4j native engines are resolved on demand the same way.
+Under the hood this is a versioned connector catalog: every driver download is SHA-256-verified and cached, and the MongoDB, Couchbase, Redis, Cassandra, ScyllaDB, Elasticsearch, OpenSearch, Amazon DynamoDB, Neo4j, Snowflake, BigQuery, and Databricks native engines are resolved on demand the same way.
 Read the connector docs →

 SQL